 “Other companies have very different price points.
 There is also a lot more selling by volume versus selling pieces individually.
 Plus, there are not many authentic sellers in the U.S. So I feel like I don’t have too much competition.”

 To make others aware of Flor de Lis and its online offerings, Flores relies heavily on social media marketing.
 She uses Facebook, Twitter, and Instagram to spread the word about her pottery items.
-She also has a website.

 Like fellow entrepreneurs, Flores admits she has had to overcome some tough hurdles in her efforts of starting a business and maintaining it over time.
 She says the process of finding a customs broker was probably the biggest challenge because of the laws on importing goods from another country into the U.S. Fortunately, she has surrounded herself with a support system of individuals and professionals who have helped her achieve startup success.